Reference Messages and DID Examples

 Names and marks: CC BY 4.0 and Apache-2.0 do not grant trademark rights.
 Nothing in this document grants rights to use any names, logos, or other marks beyond what is permitted under applicable law.

-Patent policy: See YONA Patent Policy for YONA's royalty-free implementation commitment for any Essential Claims it owns or controls.
+Patent policy: See Patent Policyfor YONA's royalty-free implementation commitment for any Essential Claims it owns or controls.

 1. Scope and Interpretation